 JetBlue Airways is an excellent example.
 They started operations in the year 2000 and from the beginning, offered a work-from-home business model for their Customer Support team.
-JetBlue has 2100 employees in Customer Support based in Salt Lake City, of which 1800 work from home.
+JetBlue has 2100 employees in Customer Support based in Salt Lake City, of which 1,800 work from home.

-JetBlue offered remote work as it provided flexibility to working parents, and they were able to save huge real estate costs by not needing to provide expensive working space in their New York City based headquarters.
+JetBlue offered remote work as it provided flexibility to working parents, and they were able to save huge real estate costs by not needing to provide expensive working space in their New York City-based headquarters.

 The history of remote work actually goes back further in time – A LOT further.
 According to an infographic on Staffing.com entitled “The History of Remote Work,” it begins back in the year 1560 when a central administration building for the Medici mercantile empire was constructed in Florence, Italy.
 This was the ancestor of the modern office.
-To put this another way, virtually everyone worked remote before this time.
+To put this another way, virtually everyone worked remotely before this time.

 What kind of cost savings can be expected?
 According to Global Workplace Analytics, a typical employer can save an average of $11,000 per half-time remote worker per year.
 Remote workers can expect to save between $2,500 and $4,000 per year by not commuting to an office just half of the time.

 Besides the money, these locations offer a more affordable cost of living, outdoor recreation opportunities, more space, and less congestion.
 And many people believe that these add up to a better quality of life.

 We used to see large corporations being offered large tax incentives to relocate their company.
-It wasn’t too long many years ago that Mercedes Benz, Hertz, and Tesla were given multi-million dollar tax incentives and credits to relocate their headquarters or plants.
+It wasn’t too long ago that Mercedes Benz, Hertz, and Tesla were given multi-million dollar tax incentives and credits to relocate their headquarters or plants.

 The company could achieve some economies of scale for real estate costs and some business functions.
 Having everyone in one location could enhance teamwork and collaboration, and provide a degree of physical security.
-Plus a centralized datacenter enabled the use of enterprise tools to manage and grow the business.
+Plus a centralized data center enabled the use of enterprise tools to manage and grow the business.

 This is what a network architecture to support a large corporation looked like.
 Companies required many specialized skills and expensive resources to manage including system engineers, database administrators, network engineers, and telco specialists.